Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Introduction

 Like the four-vector theorem, a Lorentz \emph{scalar} theorem is a mathematical statement that under what conditions, the time-element space integral of a four-vector is a Lorentz scalar.
 In Ref.\,\cite{r6}, a scalar theorem for a four-vector that is required to be time-independent is set up, called ``derivative von Laue's theorem'', and it is successfully used to strictly resolve the invariance problem of total electric charge in relativistic electrodynamics.

-In this paper, we also provide a generalized Lorentz scalar theorem for a four-vector that is not required to be time-independent and not required to be divergence-less.
-We use this scalar theorem to identify the validity of a well-known result in the dynamics of relativity that if a Lorentz four-vector is divergence-less, then the time-element space integral of the four-vector is a Lorentz scalar \cite[p.\,41]{r2}\cite[p.\,168]{r3}.
+In this paper, we also provide a generalized Lorentz scalar theorem for a four-vector which is not required to be time-independent and divergence-less, and on which no boundary conditions are imposed.
+This theorem has a sufficient and necessary condition.
+We use this scalar theorem to identify the validity of a well-known result in the dynamics of relativity that if a Lorentz four-vector is divergence-less, then the time-element space integral of the four-vector is a Lorentz scalar \cite[p.\,168]{r3}, namely the ``invariant conservation law'' claimed by Weinberg \cite[p.\,41]{r2}.
+We unexpectedly find that this widely-accepted result is also fundamentally wrong.